sophus0505/Principal-Component-Analysis/README.md

 where $\lambda$ are eigenvalues, $M$ is the dimensionality of the original data, and $m$ is the chosen lower dimensionality.

 Using the $POV$ formula we may select a number $M$ of dimensions/eigenvalues so that the proportion of variance is, for instance, equal to 95%.

-Implement a new PCA for encoding and decoding that receives in input not the number of dimensions for projection, but the amount of proportion of variance to be preserved.

 We use the *proportion of variance* method to decide the value of $m$ to use in the PCA algorithm.
 We set the proportion of variance equal to 0.9 which we use to calculate $m$.
 The result is that $m=85$.
 An example face before and after tuning is given below.